Towards a Unification of Logic and Information Theory: Introduction and summary of contributions

-It is well known that a significant conceptual contribution of Shannon was to provide a definition for the concept of information that was independent of the semantics of the message being conveyed.
-This abstraction, while sometimes feels counter one's intuition of what we think of as information, is one of the most successful concepts in the computing and communication revolution, as it allowed us to build flexible machines that process and communicate information in a standardized way even as our messages and intentions behind those messages remain flexible.
+It is well known that a significant contribution of Shannon \cite{shannon:BST48} was to provide a definition for information that is independent of the semantics of the message being conveyed.
+This abstraction is one of the most successful concepts in the computing and communication revolution, as it has allowed us to build flexible machines that process and communicate information in a standardized way, while the messages and intentions behind those messages remain removed from the operation of those machines.
+This aspect sometimes feels counter to one's intuition of what we think of as information, as articulated in 1949 by Warren Weaver, then Research Director of the Rockefeller Foundation, who breached the subject of semantics in information theory in an oft-cited commentary \cite{weaver:commmentary_math_comm}.
+To capture some intuitive feel for the difference between Shannon's classical information and some desired notion of ``semantic'' information, we borrow from \cite{CALVANESESTRINATI2021107930}: ``As a very simple example, pressing the keys of a computer keyboard at random generates a message that has a high syntactic information, because the generated symbols are approximately independent and uniformly distributed, so that their entropy (average information in Shannon’s sense) is maximum.
+However, most likely, the generated message carries zero semantic information, as it does not carry any meaningful content.''

-In the Shannon sense, a bit of information represents a choice from a list, in this case with two elements.
-Communicating this bit to a receiver results in that receiver learning that choice.
-Implicit in this concept is the idea that the choice matters to the receiver in that it \emph{distinguishes} among two options which have deeper meaning to it, but this deeper meaning is irrelevant of the purposes of efficient communication.
-Paraphrasing, information theory concerns itself with the transmission and processing of distinguishable options, but doesn't care about what is being distinguished.